Ahmed-ELnakieb/geometric-development-full/scheme/tasks.md

 - Hero thumbnails enforced to 3 images maximum with both UI (maxFiles) and model-level validation, plus auto-generation from hero slider
 - Mail system: Two tracking systems work together - custom MailLog for simple tracking, Filament Mails plugin for advanced features with event tracking
 - Contact form emails sent to MAIL_FROM_ADDRESS configured in Mail Settings page
+- Blog posts reduced to 8 (from 50) to minimize storage and database size
+- Storage optimized: Unused media folders cleaned up, freed 59.64 MB
+- Use `php artisan media:cleanup-unused` command to clean unused media files after seeding or media deletion
+- All 102 storage folders (1-102) are actively used by 6 projects (17 files per project)
+- Storage structure: Each project has hero slider (4), hero thumbnails (4), about image (1), gallery (6), brochure (1), factsheet (1)
+- Use `php artisan media:analyze` to see detailed storage breakdown and verify no unused folders exist
+- Two types of media: storage/app/public (dynamic, admin-managed, 58.62 MB) and public/assets/img (static template assets, 114 MB)
+- public/assets/img contains logos, icons, backgrounds, and source files for seeding
+- public/assets/img/random folder (24 MB) contains source images that get copied to storage during seeding - optional in production